narengan/cis/getting-started.md

 # Getting Started

 You can start routing traffic through IBM Cloud Internet Services (CIS) with just a few steps.

-Start by adding the domain you want to manage.
-CIS scans the existing DNS records.
-Review the records and then configure your DNS provider with the provided nameservers.
+ * Start by adding the domain you want to manage.
+ * IBM Cloud CIS scans the existing DNS records.
+ * Review the records and then configure your DNS provider with the provided nameservers.

+ ## Step by step procedure:

 To begin, open your IBM Cloud dashboard and find the CIS application icon.
 For the Beta release, there is only one plan and it is free.
 Click the "Create" button to begin provisioning your account.

 ![image](need an image here)

-Here's a summary of steps:

 **Step 1.
 Add and configure your Domain:**

 Begin protecting and improving the performance of your web service by entering your domain.
-Our system then begins gathering your domain records.
+Our system begins gathering your domain records.
 This process could take a few minutes.

 **Step 2.
 Review and verify your Domain's DNS Records:**